Rhyacionia logaea: Habitat

 The Elgin shoot moth is native to Northern Europe, and while previously believed to be restricted to the coniferous forests of North-East Scotland, observations show that it may also be found in the regions of Denmark (except for the Faroe Islands and Greenland), Estonia, Finland (except for Åland), Germany, Great Britain (in England, Scotland, and Wales, but not Northern Ireland), Latvia, Norway (except for Svalbard and Jan Mayen), the European part of Russia (to Manych lowlands), and Sweden.

 Etymology

+The Elgin shoot moth is named after the Scottish town of Elgin.
 Elgin is theorized to have Celtic origin, potentially deriving from the word Aille, meaning beauty.
-As these moths burrow into various species of pine and spruce trees in young shoots during their larval stage, this is likely the origin of the Elgin shoot moth's name due to its discovery and primary sightings occurring in Scotland.
+As these moths burrow into young shoots of various species of pine and spruce trees during their larval stage, this is likely the origin of the Elgin shoot moth's name.

-Life Cycle
+Life cycle

 While not much is known about the full life cycle of R. logaea, they undergo a process of holometabolism (complete metamorphosis) alike that of other moths.